-The act requires the Department of Public Safety to update the State Registry of Ohio's Habitual OVI/OMWI Offenders and the Internet database required under the provisions described above every month to ensure that the information they contain is accurate and current (R.C.
+The bill requires the Department of Public Safety to update the State Registry of Ohio's Habitual OVI/OMWI Offenders and the Internet database required under the provisions described above every month to ensure that the information they contain is accurate and current (R.C.
 5502.10(C)).

-Definition of "OVI/OMWI violation"
+Definition of ''OVI/OMWI violation''

-The act defines "OVI/OMWI violation," for purposes of the State Registry and Internet database provisions described above, as meaning any of the following (R.C.
-5502.10(D)): (1) state OVI or state OVUAC or a violation of a municipal OVI ordinance, (2) having physical control of a vehicle while under the influence or a substantially equivalent municipal ordinance, (3) state OMWI or a violation of a municipal ordinance, law of another state, or law of the United States that is substantially equivalent to state OMWI, or (4) any equivalent offense not listed in clauses (1) to (3) of this paragraph (as used in this provision, "equivalent offense" has the same meaning as is described above in "Definition of "equivalent offense" as used in OVI and OMWI laws").
+The bill defines "OVI/OMWI violation," for purposes of the State Registry and Internet database provisions described above, as meaning any of the following (R.C.
+5502.10(D)): (1) state OVI or state OVUAC or a violation of a "municipal OVI ordinance" (as used in this provision, "municipal OVI ordinance" has the same meaning as is described in COMMENT 4), (2) having physical control of a vehicle while under the influence or a substantially equivalent municipal ordinance, (3) state OMWI or a violation of a municipal ordinance, law of another state, or law of the United States that is substantially equivalent to state OMWI, or (4) any equivalent offense not listed in clauses (1) to (3) of this paragraph (as used in this provision, "equivalent offense" has the same meaning as is described above in "Definition of 'equivalent offense' as used in OVI and OMWI laws").